All Products

 Procedure

-1. Go to the backup list
+1. Navigate to the backup list

 2. In the navigation pane on the left of the instance details page, click Backup and Restoration.

-3. Configure instance backup download parameters
+3. Configure the download parameters

-2. In the Download Instance and Database/Table step, keep the default setting (Instance Download), and click Next.
+2. In the Download Instance, Database, and Table step, keep the default setting (Instance Download) and click Next.

 3. In the Download Destination and Format step, configure the download destination and format.